apache/mina-sshd/README.md

 Informs about channel related events - as with sessions, once can influence the channel to some extent, depending on the channel's **state**.
 The ability to influence channels is much more limited than sessions.
 In this context, it is worth mentioning that one can attach to channels **arbitrary attributes** that can be retrieved by the user's code later on - same was as it is done for sessions.

+### `UnknownChannelReferenceHandler`

+Invoked whenever a message intended for an unknown channel is received.
+By default, the code **ignores** the vast majority of such messages and logs them at DEBUG level.
+For a select few types of messages the code generates an `SSH_CHANNEL_MSG_FAILURE` packet that is sent to the peer session - see `DefaultUnknownChannelReferenceHandler` implementation.
+The user may register handlers at any level - client/server, session and/or connection service - the one registered "closest" to connection service will be used.

 ### `SignalListener`

 Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests (sent as SIGINT) as described in [RFC 4335](https://tools.ietf.org/html/rfc4335) and "window-change" (sent as SIGWINCH) requests as described in [RFC 4254 - section 6.7](https://tools.ietf.org/html/rfc4254#section-6.7)